ClementNerma/Rave/docs/master.md

 val day2: DayOfWeek = 'Someday'; // ERROR (at build time)
 ```

-Union values can only be made of plain primitives.
+Union values can only be made of literal primitives.

 ### Type assertion